 All of our operational permanent employees are made aware of our policies and internal process relating to the prevention of modern slavery as part of the core operations training programme.
-Classroom and on the job training is supported by specific online modules and substantial guidance and reference material which can be located on the company intranet.
+Classroom and on the job training is supported by specific online modules and substantial guidance and reference material which can be located on GiNET.
+During 2018 we delivered training to 206 employees.

-Our commitment as a Stronger Together Business Partner along with our active participation as members of the Association of Labour Providers, the Recruitment and Employment Confederation and the GLA Labour Provision Group open up essential communication channels which enable us to provide a consistent flow of up to date information and support tools.
+Our commitment as a Stronger Together Business Partner along with our active participation as members of the Association of Labour Providers, the Recruitment and Employment Confederation and the GLAA Labour Provider/User Group open up essential communication channels which enable us to provide a consistent flow of up to date information and support tools.